Data-Driven Batch Localization and SLAM Using Koopman Linearization: Unconstrained Koopman Linearization (UKL)

 With this, we have a system in which the process model is linear-Gaussian:

 where $\mbf{w}_k \sim \mathcal{N}(\mbf{0},\mbf{Q})$ and $\mbf{n}_{k,j} \sim \mathcal{N}(\mbf{0},\mbf{R})$.
 As the input is always given at test time, this form applies to both localization and SLAM.

-We will now describe the process for solving UKL-SLAM through a Cholesky solver, then briefly outline UKL-Loc as a special case of UKL-SLAM.
+We will now describe the process for solving UKL-SLAM, then briefly outline UKL-Loc as a special case of UKL-SLAM.
 A more efficient method for solving UKL-Loc using the RTS smoother~\cite{barfoot-txtbk} is described in Appendix~\ref{sec:unconstr-loc}.